AllCoachingAllCoachingDemocratizing Education

 Goods and Services Tax on online courses

-Most online courses, exam-prep content, recorded lectures, and live coaching attract 18% GST in India.
+Most online courses, exam-prep content, recorded lectures, and live coaching attract 18% GST[1] in India — and even after the 2025 GST reform, JEE/NEET and private competitive-exam coaching remained squarely inside the 18% slab with no fresh exemption.
 The narrow exemptions are typically limited to specific recognised school education and certain government-led programs.
-GSTIN registration becomes mandatory above ₹20 lakh annual turnover (₹10 lakh in special category states).
-After that, you must issue tax invoices, file GSTR-1 and GSTR-3B monthly, and remit collected GST to the government.
+GSTIN registration becomes mandatory above ₹20 lakh annual turnover[2] (₹10 lakh in special category states).
+After that, you must issue tax invoices, file GSTR-1 and GSTR-3B monthly, and remit collected GST to the government — the same discipline you would apply when choosing a best UPI payment gateway for online courses that reconciles cleanly against your tax invoices.

 4